-- 4.6.1 ITC may terminate a project or withhold the disbursement of ITF grants at any time for reasons which include, inter alia, overdue sponsorship, a lack of progress of the project against the agreed milestones, slim chance of completion of the project in accordance with the project proposal, the original objectives of the project being no longer relevant to the needs of the industry as a result of material change in the circumstances, the objectives and relevance of the project having been overtaken by events, or ITC seeing fit to terminate the project in public interest. - 4.6.2 The financial position reported in each annual and/or final audited accounts should tie in with the technical progress/results of that reporting period(s)/year(s).
+4.6.1 ITC may terminate a project or withhold the disbursement of ITF grants at any time for reasons which include, inter alia, overdue sponsorship, a lack of progress of the project against the agreed milestones, slim chance of completion of the project in accordance with the project proposal, the original objectives of the project being no longer relevant to the needs of the industry as a result of material change in the

+- circumstances, the objectives and relevance of the project having been overtaken by events, or ITC seeing fit to terminate the project in public interest. - 4.6.2 The financial position reported in each annual and/or final audited accounts should tie in with the technical progress/results of that reporting period(s)/year(s).

-4.7 Return of Residual Funds and Interest
+4.7 Return of Residual Funds

-4.7.1 Subject to the final audited accounts, the lead applicant should return to the Government all residual funds and interest remaining in the project account upon project completion or termination.
+4.7.1 Upon project completion or termination and submission of the final audited accounts, or on a date as specified by ITC, the lead applicant should return to the Government all residual funds and any interest income remaining in the project account.